Skip to content

 A pastoralist family cooperative on the outskirts of the Mara Ecosystem

-Enonkishu also hosts the Mara Training Centre, an education and capacity-building hub.
-The center offers specialized training in range management, social cohesion, governance, leadership, and profitable animal husbandry practices.
-Other conservation organizations, group ranches, and interested local communities also attend this center with an interest in adopting sustainable practices that benefit both people and the environment.
+A key initiative within Enonkishu Conservancy is the Mara Training Centre, a leading education and capacity-building hub.
+This center provides specialized training in range management, social cohesion, governance, leadership, and profitable animal husbandry practices.
+By equipping local communities, conservation organizations, and group ranches with essential knowledge and skills, the training center fosters sustainable land management practices that benefit both people and nature.

 When to Visit: